ContiPaolo/EKF-SINDy/README.md

-> :warning: The code for the paper **Online learning in bifurcating dynamic systems via SINDy and Kalman filtering** will be available soon.
+> :warning: The code for the paper **"Online learning in bifurcating dynamic systems via SINDy and Kalman filtering"** will be available soon.

 Source code of the papers **"EKF–SINDy: Empowering the extended Kalman filter with sparse identification of nonlinear dynamics"**
 ![graphical_abstract-ezgif com-crop](https://github.com/ContiPaolo/EKF-SINDy/assets/51111500/d94bc746-9b4f-4830-a5b3-8ed06041652f)